shardsnaik/Rag_based_chatbot/README.md

 ## Known Issues

 1. **Deprecation Warning**:
-   - Some LangChain components like `Cohere` have been deprecated in newer versions.
+   - Some LangChain components like `Openai` have been deprecated in newer versions.
-   - Use updated packages from `langchain-cohere` instead.
+   - Use updated packages from `langchain-openai` instead.

 2. **Embedding Initialization**:
-   - Errors related to `user_agent` in `CohereEmbeddings` might occur due to library updates.
+   - Errors related to `user_agent` in `OpenAIEmbeddings` might occur due to library updates.
    - Check compatibility and update packages accordingly.

 3. **Pinecone Warnings**: